 AKC Breeder of Merit.

-Christine has been a member of Good Dog for over 3 years
+Christine has been a member of Good Dog for about 4 years

 Christine was screened for responsible practices and has been a member since 2022.